Adolescent Idiopathic Scoliosis: What You Need To Know

 Adolescent Idiopathic Scoliosis or AIS is the most common form of scoliosis.
 It a diagnostic term for those aged 10-18.
 Scoliosis is the abnormal curvature of the spine where the bones of the spine twist or rotate towards the left or right side.
 Scoliosis affects an estimated seven million people in the U.S alone.
 There are different types of scoliosis that affect children and adolescents.
 By far, Adolescent Idiopathic Scoliosis (AIS) is commonly inherited.
 In other words, it is congenital.
 Often passing from mother to child.
 However, the exact cause remains unknown.

-How Common is AIS?
+How Common is Adolescent Idiopathic Scoliosis?

 What Causes a Scoliotic Bend in Teenagers?